FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 2. Install MattairTech SAM D|L|C core for Arduino - Beta build v1.6.18-beta-b1
 3. Download **bootloader** binary blob from
 4. Flash bootloader to device
+5. Short SWDIO to GND
-5. Flash the MuxTO **firmware** to device with the following command (over USB, NOT over the debugger!!):
+6. Flash the MuxTO **firmware** to device with the following command (over USB, NOT over the debugger!!):

     ```
     ~/Library/Arduino15/packages/MattairTech_Arduino/tools/bossac/1.7.0-mattairtech-3/bossac -i -d --port=/dev/cu.usbmodem14101 -U true -i -e -w -v ~/Library/Arduino15/packages/arduino/hardware/megaavr/1.8.7/firmwares/MuxTO/MuxTO.hex
     ```

+    The correct way to do it is:

+    ```
+    ./bossac --port=/dev/cu.usbmodem14101 -U true -i -e -w -v ~/Library/Arduino15/packages/arduino/hardware/megaavr/1.8.7/firmwares/MuxTO/MuxTO.bin -R
+    ```

+Alternatively, it should be possible to flash the hex file directly to the system through the same PyOCD interface by running the following command: `pyocd flash -t atsamd11d14as ~/Library/Arduino15/packages/arduino/hardware/megaavr/1.8.7/firmwares/MuxTO/MuxTO.hex --pack ~/Downloads/Microchip.SAMD11_DFP.2.5.61.atpack`

 At this point, we're not done yet.
 We need to patch MegaCoreX's `boards.txt` with our own custom configuration to let MuxTO work through a hacky version of JTAG2UPDI: